You are listening to the Sean Hannity Radio Show Podcast.

 In fact, we're getting rid of the taxes that pay for it.

-So I'm all for eliminating the taxes, but it it's not really good sense to eliminate the taxes and keep the spending.
+So I'm all for eliminating the taxes, but it's not really good sense to eliminate the taxes and keep the spending.

-For three years they're gonna do that.
+But three years they're going to do that.

-And the thing is, is if we're honest with ourselves, if people really wanted Medicaid expansion, we should pay for it.
+And the thing is, if we're honest with ourselves, if people really wanted Medicaid expansion, we should pay for it.

 You know, I've told people in Kentucky you could double the state income tax, double the sales tax.